behradmoeini/IoT-Edge-Cloud-DSL-SimTest/README.md

 # A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions

-This repository hosts the `A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions` project.
+This repository hosts the `A Domain-Specific Language for Simulation-Based Testing of IoT Edge-to-Cloud Solutions` paper.
 The main focus of the project is the `IoTECS` domain-specific language (DSL) designed to simulate edge-to-cloud interactions for testing IoT systems.

 The repository contains the complete `IoTECS` DSL codebase, including user interface files, testing scripts, and configuration files.
 It also includes the results of various experiments conducted as part of the project, stored in the `results` directory.